VillagerUnknown/VillagerCoin/README.md

 Mob drop chances, minimums, and maximums can be configured through the options.

-_Coins will only drop from mobs added by mods if they have included coins in the loot tables.
-You can find data packs that provide compatibility at [https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons#compatibility](https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons#compatibility)_
+_An additional option, and config files, exist to include, or exclude, coins from modded mob drops._

-### Trade Modifications
+## Trade Modifications

 Coins can optionally be used for trading with Villagers and Wandering Traders by replacing Emerald trades with Coin trades.

-_This will not change any existing villager trades in worlds.
+_This will not change any existing villager trades in existing worlds.
 Only new villager trades will use the coins, if enabled._

 With the trade modifications enabled: